 The "Lutherstadt" Eisleben (Saxony-Anhalt) is his birth and death place.
 During his lifetime here was operated by the monasteries extensive viticulture with extensive vineyards.
 Today there are only more leftovers.
 Luther appreciated the local country wine.
 He rated the wine higher than that beer : "The wine is blessed and has the testimony in writing, the beer, on the other hand, is a human tradition" .
 He had great understanding for moderate enjoyment of wine.
 On the occasion of his niece's wedding in 1538 he remarked: "One should give the guests a good drink, that they become happy, because as the Scriptures say: The bread strengthens the heart of man, but the wine makes him happy" .
 But he had no understanding for the widespread drunkenness and warned in a table speech: "Suck, that the bad luck comes to you.
 They do not want to grow old, because the best part of people passes away through drunkenness " .
 His suggestion: "One should pool the money, each craft for itself, which one wants to drink, and lend in need to needy fellow craftsmen" .

 Luther often received gifts in the form of food and wine.
 His patron prince Johann Friedrich I of Saxony (1503-1554) sent him a barrel in 1536 with about 400 liters.
-Likewise, a broadcast from the year 1543 is documented, whereby the prince apologized in a cover letter for the simple quality: "We would have liked to send you better, so he has grown to us but this time not better" .
+Likewise, a transmission from the year 1543 is documented, whereby the prince apologizes in a covering letter for the simple quality: "we would have liked to send you better, then he has not grown better for us this time" .
 The Luther family also grew their own wine, they owned their own vineyard with at least 600 vines.
 For documentary evidence Luther ordered in 1544 by letter 600 vine piles for supporting the vines.
 In a letter to his servant, he instructs him that the wine must be removed in good time from the yeast into another barrel and this must be repeated several times.
 Due to the often contaminated water sources, beer and wine were everyday drinks, but Luther warned against too early enjoyment: "Old people should pour in wine, young children should drink milk and eight years ago they should not drink wine."

 Luther vehemently advocated that the Lord's Supper should again be celebrated in its original form.
 Not only the priest, but also all the faithful have to pray at the Lord's Supper according to the mandate of Jesus ( altar wine ).
 At Luther's time, both the Catholic and Reformation churches generally agreed that only wine was permitted.
 It was only discussed whether it should be mixed with water.
 Luther, like the other reformers Hus and Calvin, always categorically refused and insisted on the original form.
 Triggered by the lack of wine in northern countries, the question arose whether wine could be replaced by other beverages (grape juice, milk, water).
 About it arose CSF dispute,